School of Theatre & Dance

 Accredited by the National Association of Schools of Dance (NASD)

-We are offering opportunities for virtual audition submissions as well as an on-campus audition (Saturday, February 12, 2022) this academic year.
+We offer opportunities for virtual audition submissions as well as an on-campus auditions.
+Click the link below for dates and information.

 While the majority of our Dance courses are offered in person, some Dance courses are offered online.

 - Dance History